Growyourbrand.net Reference notes on brand consequence May 2026

 Coffee is a daily habit with a wide range of expectations.
 Some people want craft, some want speed, some want consistency, and many want a small ritual that feels better than ordinary convenience.

 Nespresso belongs in the archive because it packaged that tension into a system.
-The brand was not only about selling coffee.
+The brand was not merely about selling coffee.
 It connected capsules, machines, flavor ranges, club ordering, boutique service, quality language, and recycling into a managed home espresso experience.

 The Capsule Made Coffee Modular